Pennsylvania School District Supplies Classrooms With Rocks To Combat School Shooters

 — Detroit News: Nation (@dn_nation_world) March 24, 2018

-The decision to arm schools with rocks has come under criticism from the public and the media but David Helsel has emphasized that it is a ‘last-resort’ if all other measures fail.
-Helsel told Fox News that, “Obviously a rock against a gun isn’t a fair fight, but it’s better than nothing.”
-The district superintendent said, “I’m not sure why some people feel that it’s more appropriate to be a stationary target under a desk in a classroom rather than be empowered to defend yourself and provide a response to deter the entry of an armed intruder into their classroom.”
+The decision to arm schools with rocks has come under criticism from the public and the media, but David Helsel has emphasized that it is a “last resort” if all other measures fail.

+“Obviously a rock against a gun isn’t a fair fight, but it’s better than nothing,” the district superintendent told Fox News.
+“I’m not sure why some people feel that it’s more appropriate to be a stationary target under a desk in a classroom rather than be empowered to defend yourself and provide a response to deter the entry of an armed intruder into their classroom.”

 The report has received mixed reactions from the community and the public.